fbpx

 2)Dolmabahçe Palace

-This palace, which was built by Sultan Abdülmecid in 1843, has the title of the 3rd largest palace in Istanbul.
-In this period, western influences began to be seen in Turkish architecture and this palace was built in an architectural style called “Turkish Rococo”.
+Dolmabahçe Palace, which was built by Sultan Abdülmecid in 1843, has the title of the 3rd largest palace in Istanbul.
+In this period, Western influences began to be seen in Turkish architecture and this palace was built in an architectural style called “Turkish Rococo”.
 This Palace Having hosted many Ottoman sultans, it is also the place where the founder of the Turkish Republic, Mustafa Kemal Atatürk, passed away.
 Today, it is used as a museum, you can examine the interior architecture of this magnificent palace and travel in history.

 3)Narmanlı Inn